nejaz1/PyPotamus/Examples/finger_forces/README.md

 git clone git@github.com:nejaz1/PyPotamus.git PyPotamus
 ```

+### [IMPORTANT] SDL Libraries

+On some systems, building PyPotamus might give an error that `SDL.h` was not found.
+On such systems, it is important to install the SDL development tools/libraries provided [here](https://www.libsdl.org/download-2.0.php).

 ### Install package dependencies for PyPotamus

 Use the condo package manager to setup a new environment and install the package dependencies specified in the `environment.yml` file using the following commands in terminal: